ESTHER-OLA/persnlz-greeting_app/README.md

 - Should store user name in local storage on submit.
 - Check if ther user's name is stored in local storage, if name found display personalized greeting, if name not found display a generic greeting.
-- Provide a botton to clear the stored name from local storage
+- Provide a button to clear the stored name from local storage
 - Update the display greeting accordingly.

 ### Links